Since we launched the original Monolith Basin system

 To have any hope of quick installation, ensure the solid surface basin is equipped with a modular metal bracket system.
 The traditional method of mounting a basin on a fabricated timber sub frame requires the co-ordination of 2 trades – plumbing and joinery.
-With a simple steel support system, the whole thing can be fixed in place by the M & E contractor requiring no custom joinery.
+With a simple steel support system, the whole thing can be fixed in place by the M & E contractor requiring no bespoke joinery.
 It also means that the basin is supported within proven load bearings and flex tolerances, which along with the warranty can provide you with total peace of mind.

 Utilise a proven system within house design capabilities